SymfonyCasts/symfony-ux/sfcasts/stimulus/dispatch-event.md

 option.
 Here's the last magic piece to make this work.
 In `index.html.twig`, up on the `reload-content` controller `<div>`, add an action for the new event:
-`data-action=""` the name of the event - `modal-form:success` - arrow, the name of the controller - `reload-content` pound sign and name of the method: `refreshContent`.
+`data-action=""` the name of the event - `modal-form:success` - arrow, the name of the controller - `reload-content` - a pound sign and the name of the method:
+`refreshContent`.

 That's it!
-When the `modal-form:success` event is dispatched, it will bubble up to this element and we will call `refreshContent`.
-Then... that'll take care of everything!
+When the `modal-form:success` event is dispatched, it will bubble up to this element and we will call `refreshContent()`.
+Then... that'll take care of the rest!

 Let's test it.
-Reload the page, open the model and let's sell some avocado peels.
+Reload the page, open the modal and let's sell some avocado peels.
 Submit.
 Ah!
-It kinda seemed to have worked... but the Ajax endpoint apparently returned the entire page, *not* just the template partial.
+It... kinda seems like it worked?
+Except that the Ajax endpoint apparently returned the entire page, *not* just the template partial.

 ## Using a Query Param instead of isXmlHttpRequest()

 Let's go look at the controller.
 Ah...
 I warned about this and then did it anyways!
-We're using `fetch(` to make the Ajax call... and `fetch()` does *not* send the header needed for `isXmlHttpRequest()` to work.
-And so, this *always* rendrs `index.html.twig`.
+We're using `fetch()` to make the Ajax call... and `fetch()` does *not* send the header needed for `isXmlHttpRequest()` to work.
+And so, this *always* renders `index.html.twig`.

 That's okay!
 Let's just add a query parameter to the end of the URL.
 I like that better anyways.

 Replace this code with `$request->query->get('ajax')`.
-So we'll be looking for a `?ajax=1` on the end of the URL.
+So, we'll be looking for a `?ajax=1` on the end of the URL.

-In the template - `index.html.twig` - we can add that to the end of the URL as an object with `ajax: 1`.
+In the template - `index.html.twig` - add that to the URL by passing extra params with `ajax` set to `1`.

 Try the form again.
-Refresh, we'll sell some salsa to go with those avocados and this time... perfect!
+Refresh!
+We'll sell some salsa to go with those avocados... and this time... perfect!
 The section reloaded.
 We're done!

 If we want to make this a bit fancier, we could even add some classes and use those to force CSS transitions.
 Or we can do an even simpler trick.
 When it first starts loading, let's say `this.contentTarget.style.opacity = .5`.

 Copy that, and then, *after* it finishes loading, set the opacity back to 1.

 Add one more product: this time, a mystery box of donuts.
-Watch closely on the table when I hit save.
+Watch the table closely when I hit save.
 Yes!
 It was quick, but the table had less transparency for *just* a moment while it reloaded.